ftTower/Piscine-Cybersecurity/Inquisitor/readme.md

 ### Testing Connectivity Between VMs

-1. Retrieve the IP addresses of each VM:
+1. Get the IP addresses of each VM:

    ```bash
    ip a